 NEXT DAY LUNCH with Left Overs: Chicken Sandwich

 I used a roll from our stash of 6, took the slice of chicken from the breast and then slapped some mayo on it.
 Cut up a carrot into little sticks.
 My lunch for the day.
 Cost me 25 cents for the roll.
-Chicken was left over, carrots were there and we always have Mayo in our house!
+Left over chicken, with carrots from the fridge, and Mayo!
 Basically, I had a great lunch for a quarter.

 SECOND NIGHT: Chicken Soup